Elizabeth Hurley Heats Up Instagram In Sultry Post For Her Bikini Line

 “I still think it’s important to be in shape,” she told E!.
 “It doesn’t matter really what size you are, but I think it’s important to stay sort of firm and to do a reasonable amount of walking and exercise.
 I don’t go to the gym, but I’m quite active.”

-Elizabeth Hurley has amassed a large and very devoted fan base through her revealing posts, and given a major boost to her swimwear brand.
+Hurley has amassed a large and very devoted fan base through her revealing posts and given a major boost to her swimwear brand.
 Hurley is the face of her own brand, using her social media reach to pitch her swimwear designs.

 Those who want to see more from Elizabeth Hurley can check out her Instagram feed.